 Eat Only Healthy Foods

 You need to have the right amount of nutrients.
-Do not take too much of one type of vitamin like E or A. Proper diet is the main key.
-Also take Advecia at the same time to help you slow your hair loss and to block DHT.
+Do not take too much of one type of vitamins such as Vitamin E or A. Proper diet is the main key.
+Also, take Advecia at the same time to help you slow your hair loss and to block DHT.

 Supplements and a Healthy diet have a role to play in the growth of hair.
 Here are the elements that you need to take: